fanyer/data2graphics/README.md

 ### FAQ
 #### 1. Q: how to configure font-family in canvas or svg?

-   **A**: In canvas, fonts render in the process of canvas on GPUs.
-As a result, it behaves totally different from odinary html or svg in the renderer process.
+   **A**: In canvas, fonts render in the thread of canvas on GPUs.
+As a result, it behaves totally different from odinary html or svg in the renderer thread.
 You'd better preload 3rd fonts at ahead.

    **Included or require by js bundler like webpack are not valid.**